TACC/Core-Portal/README.md

 #### Test Coverage

 Coverage is sent to codecov on commits to the repo (see bitbucket pipeline for branch to see branch coverage).
 Ideally we only merge positive code coverage changes to master.

+#### Production Deployment

+The Core Portal runs in a Docker container as part of a set of services managed with Docker Compose.

+Portal images are built by [Jenkins](https://jenkins01.tacc.utexas.edu/view/Frontera%20Web/job/Frontera_Portal/) and published to the [Docker Hub repo](https://hub.docker.com/repository/docker/taccwma/frontera-portal).

+To update the portal in production or dev, the corresponding [Camino](https://bitbucket.org/taccaci/camino/) compose file should be updated with a tag matching an image previously built and published to the taccwma/frontera-portal repo.

+Deployments are initiated via [Jenkins](https://jenkins01.tacc.utexas.edu/view/Frontera%20Web/job/Frontera_Deployments/) and orchestrated, tracked, and directed by [Camino](https://bitbucket.org/taccaci/camino/) on the target server.

+### Deployment Steps

+1. Build and publish portal image with [Jenkins](https://jenkins01.tacc.utexas.edu/view/Frontera%20Web/job/Frontera_Portal/)
+2. Update compose file in [Camino](https://bitbucket.org/taccaci/camino/) with new tag name
+3. Deploy new image with [Jenkins](https://jenkins01.tacc.utexas.edu/view/Frontera%20Web/job/Frontera_Deployments/)

 ### Resources